hdnhuy9531-ux/restaurant-tips-analysiss/README.md

-# restaurant-tips-analysiss
-Data analysis of restaurant tipping behavior using Jupyter Notebook
 # Restaurant Tips Analysis
 ## Introduction
 This project focuses on analyzing tipping behavior in a restaurant using a real-world dataset.